Our California Lemon Law attorneys answer some frequently asked questions about filing Lemon Law claims.

 Q: How much does it cost to file a Lemon Law claim in California?

 California’s Lemon Law includes a provision that makes manufacturers responsible for claimants’ legal expenses, and any damage or mileage deductions (in the case of a repurchase) would come in the form of a reduction in the amount of your repurchase award.

 Q: Do I need an attorney for my Lemon Law claim?

 While you are not legally required to hire an attorney for your Lemon Law claim, there are a number of benefits to doing so.
 California’s Lemon Law and the claims process are complicated, and the major of manufacturers have teams of experts and defense lawyers who deal with Lemon Law claims on a daily basis.
 Hiring an attorney will give you the best chance to succeed with your claim.
-Also, due to the attorneys’ fees provision in the Lemon Law, hiring an attorney for your California Lemon Law claim should come at no financial cost to you.
+Also, due to the attorneys’ fees provision in the Lemon Law, hiring an attorney for your California Lemon Law claim is at the expense of the manufacturer, not you.

 Find Out More About Your Lemon Law Claim

 Continue reading to learn how to exercise your rights under California’s Lemon Law:

 - The Lemon Law: Essential Consumer Protection

 - What to Do if You Have a Lemon

 Contact Our Southern California Lemon Law Attorneys for a Free Consultation